This article introduces the different parts of the Transcoder Details page to help you find your way around the Wowza Video user interface.

 Outputs

 - Enable all Targets – Starts all stream targets independently of starting and stopping the transcoder.
-The transcoder must be running to to select this option.
+The transcoder must be running and receiving the stream to select this option.
 If all stream targets are already enabled, this option will be disabled.

 - Disable all Targets – Stops all stream targets independently of starting and stopping the transcoder.
-The transcoder must be running to select this option.
+The transcoder must be running and receiving the stream to select this option.
 If all stream targetes are already disabled, this option will be disabled.

 - Add Output – Creates an output rendition.